These Brussels Sprouts are jam-packed full of flavor with texture to spare

 Instructions

-- I like to prepare the fish sauce vinagrette first before roasting the Brussels sprouts so that the flavors have ample time to marinated together.
-In a small mixing bowl combine all of the ingredients for the vinigrette, tossing quickly with a fork to blend.
-Reserve to the side.
+- In a small mixing bowl combine all of the ingredients for the vinaigrette, tossing quickly with a fork to blend.
+Reserve to the side to rest while the Brussels sprouts roast.

 - Rinse the Brussels sprouts, ensuring that any residual dirt has been removed, then drain and give them a pat dry with a clean kitchen towel.
 You don’t need to get every single drop of water off, but the sprouts will roast better when they aren’t water-logged.

-- Transer the baking sheet to the oven and allow to roast for 20-25 minutes or until the Brussels sprouts have become tender and deeply golden around the edges.
+- Transfer the baking sheet to the middle rack of the oven.
+Roast for 20-25 minutes or until the Brussels sprouts have become tender and deeply golden around the edges.
 Any loose leaves should be dark and crisp at this point.

 - Pour the vinaigrette over the top of the sheet of roasted Brussels sprouts and quickly toss to combine.